tzenglearning/memeExchange/ReadMe.md

 •	Implemented a feed system, so that users could follow others and receive feeds of Menes.

-•	Developed an interactive web page for clients to search other users Memes near their locations (HTML/CSS/JavaScript/AJAX)
+•	Developed an interactive web page for clients to create,  explore and share memes with other users

 •	Used Java servlets with RESTful APIs to handle HTTP requests and responses